Sun of China: Reviews

-Alexis Ong wrote in the Reactor Magazine, that the short story "starts off with an engaging, semi-allegorical tale", but then "stumbles into an overly heavy-handed look at class politics that were already there and didn’t need to be extra-spelled out."
+Alexis Ong wrote in the Reactor Magazine, that the short story "starts off with an engaging, semi-allegorical tale", but then "stumbles into an overly heavy-handed look at class politics that were already there and didn't need to be extra-spelled out."
 By the end, the "narrative momentum dissolves into a generic resolution that repeats old beats."

 Jaymee Goh wrote on Strange Horizons, that "in stories such as 'Sun of China' and 'With Her Eyes,' the expository paragraphs deliver hard-hitting emotional landings that are deeply moving."
 In particular for "Sun of China", she remarks that it is nonetheless "the standout, for its sweetness" due to "its depiction of the poetic universality of human curiosity and ambition" and since "in each chapter of the story, Liu broadens the vision of his protagonist wider and wider".
 At the end, "the final exchange between Shui and his parents is especially moving."

 Liz Comesky wrote on International Examiner, that the short story "explores what careers might be found and needed as humanity looks to the stars, and what role the common man might have in this future."

+Academic Wang Hongzhe writes that the story reflects Chinese views of technological issues of politics and labor.